What is Chronic Self-Sacrifice? Is Self-Sacrifice Schema a Bad Thing?

 But there’s a difference between these examples and chronic self-sacrifice.
 Many of the behaviors when people self-sacrifice themselves aren’t problematic.
 There are situations when they can be considered normal and even ordinary.

 A person who has a “self-sacrifice” schema doesn’t need a reason to sacrifice their needs to prioritize others’ needs.
 They do it because they undervalue themselves, and it is a pathological situation.
-Such a person strongly believes that they are not worthy to be a priority and stops paying attention to themselves.
+Such a person strongly believes that they are not worthy of being a priority and stops paying attention to themselves.

 As a result, they never satisfy their own needs and deny things that can make them happy and fulfilled.
 Such people may fail to think rationally, can lose their values, and typically have low self-esteem.